rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 > * `delivery_mode`: When the value is 2, a message is marked as persistent.
 > * `reply_to`: Commonly used to name a callback queue.
 > * `correlation_id`: Useful to correlate RPC responses with requests.
->
-> The other useful property is `headers`.
-As a value
-> you can put any dictionary - it's very useful to handle
-> custom headers.

 ### Correlation id